SkafteNicki/dtu_mlops/README.md

 * https://papers.nips.cc/paper/2015/file/86df7dcfd896fcaf2674f757a2463eba-Paper.pdf.
 Great paper about the
 technical "depth" in machine learning (can also be found in the litterature folder)

+## Course structure

+The course is divided into a number of *sessions*, where each session may contain multiple *modules*.
+Each day the intention is that you complete a single session.

 ## Setup

 Start by cloning or downloading this repository
 ```